Make pancakes and waffles fluffier

 Restore hair color

 If your blond hair turns green when you swim in a pool with too much chlorine, don’t panic.
-Rinse your hair with club soda and it will change back to its original color.
+Rinse your hair with club soda and it may change back to its original color.

 Clean countertops and fixtures